FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_3.md

 }
 ```

 We are essentially wrapping the bincode functions we are using in identical function.
 It would probably be smarter to have these return results but for now this will do.
 The big win here is that our users will only need to import our library and not need to worry about having `serde` and `bincode` available.
-Each of these mirror what the `bincode` `serialize` and `deserialize` methods look like.
 With those defined we can make a small update in the `example-macro` to use them.

 ```rust
 // ./crates/example-macro/src/lib.rs